 A review of zoning for the property (above) on the Municipality’s Geographic Information System shows that much of the lot is zoned RU2, Rural 2, which allows a home to be built, as long as it’s setback 50 feet from the road and 15 feet from the side of the lot.

 However, the part zoned EP-W is the fly in the ointment.
-Conservation authority rules prohibit development within 30 meters (98 feet) of the edge of an area zoned Environmentally Protected – Wetland.
+The County’s new (2021) Official Plan prohibits development within 50 meters (164 feet) of the edge of an area zoned Environmentally Protected – Wetland.

 When the setbacks from the EP-W zone and RU2 zoning are considered, the only place to build is in the area outlined in red.